What is the Canary Island Resident Discount?

 If at first you don’t succeed, come back and find a different funcionario!
 But go in with the mindset that you’ll prob be denied, then ya won’t be too dissapointed.

-According to a former auxiliar in La Gomera, he had no trouble getting the Certificado de Viajes at his ayuntamiento in Alejeró (in the south).
+According to a 2016/2017 auxiliar in La Gomera, he had no trouble getting the Certificado de Viajes at his town hall in Alejeró (in the south).
 His friend, on the other hand was denied at the ayuntamiento in the capital, San Sebastián de la Gomera.

 More Confused Than Ever?